Qubinode/qubinode-installer/README.md

 for the default deployment of a cluster with 3 controlplane and 3 computes.

 **Software**
-* Red Hat Enteprise Linux 8.2 installed (Recommended)
-* or Red Hat Enteprise Linux 7.8 installed
+* Red Hat Enteprise Linux 8.3 installed
 Refer to the _[hardware recommendation for lab hardware suggestions](docs/qubinode/hardwareguide.md)_.
 The required base OS is Red Hat Enterprise Linux 7.8 refer to the [Getting Started Guide](docs/README.md)